-Safe Harbor provides two types of residential services to survivors of domestic violence and sexual assault and their minor children.
+Safe Harbor provides two types of residential services to survivors of domestic abuse and sexual assault and their minor children.

 The Crisis Shelter operates 24-hours a day, 7-days a week, providing essential support and safety for those who need a safe place to stay.

 Hope Housing provides 6-24 months of secure, transitional housing with support services for survivors who are in need as a result of sexual assault, domestic violence, dating violence, or stalking.

 Safe Harbor Housing has been a blessing.
 It has taught my family so much and they have been very supportive.
 Safe Harbor Housing has saved us.

 -Safe Harbor Housing Resident

 Many people think that a protective shelter is like a homeless shelter, but this is not the case.
 Our shelter is a safe place offering a personal, home-like space for safety and healing.
 The shelter is designed to feel like home combining safety and comfort with private rooms, a home-style kitchen, laundry room, and outdoor playground.

 If you would like to support our shelter and provide survivors a safe place to stay, please make a donation or visit our wish list to find out what the shelter currently needs.